AbbyJoe/pig-game/README.md

-This is a dice Rolling Game between Two players you can player with your friends GAME RULES:
+This is a dice Rolling Game between Two players you can play with your friends GAME RULES:

 - The game has 2 players, playing in rounds